 We had a special snack--pretzels and marshmallows in the shape of a snowflake!
 The children enjoyed this treat.

-Even when it's too cold or snowy to play outside, we get our energy out practicing our balance and throwing and catching balls!
+Even when it's too cold or snowy to play outside, we get our energy out practicing our balance, throwing and catching balls, and crawling through tunnels!

 In December, we have been focusing on the themes of gingerbread and Christmas.
 We made a gingerbread person art project, made holiday-themed play doh, baked pretend cookies in our kitchen, explored magnet science with jingle bells, made beaded candy canes while working on our patterning skills, sorted holiday-themed mini-erasers, played a color recognition game with Rudolph's nose, played with gingerbread scented play doh, "caught" gingerbread men with magnetic fishing poles, and played with our Little People nativity scene.
 We also practiced singing our songs for the Christmas program.
 What a month! :)